open-forest-observatory/automate-metashape/README.md

 The namings for the ancillary data folders (`gcps`, `dem_usgs`, and `calibration`) must exactly match these if they are to be a part of the workflow.

+A **sample RGB photo dataset** (which includes GCPs and a USGS DEM) may be [downloaded here](https://ucdavis.box.com/s/hv8m8fibe164pjj0mssdx1mj8qb996k8) (1.5 GB).
+Note this dataset has sparse photos (low overlap), so photogrammetry results are unimpressive.